 Seasonal activities in Cheaha State Park

-Also at Lake Cheaha, you’ll find the perfect place to let your kids let out some energy.
-There is a playground with all kinds of slides, climbing walls, swings and more.
-If they get tired of swimming in the lake, they can head over for something a little different.
+At Lake Cheaha, you’ll find the perfect place to let your kids release some of their energy after traveling to the park.
+The Lake Cheaha Day Use Area playground features all kinds of slides, climbing walls, swings and more.
+This playground is perfect for families because it is centrally located near picnic areas, bathrooms, swimming, and trails.
+If they get tired of swimming in the lake, they can head over to the play area for something a little different.

 Cheaha Lake is a great place to go for a dip to escape the heat of the summer.
-You can also lay out on the beach and just enjoy the scenery around you.
-The lake is available to all visitors, but if you’re staying at the lodge located here in the park, you’ll also have access to a spring-fed swimming pool.
+You can also layout on the beach and just enjoy the scenery around you.
+The lake is available to all visitors, but if you’re staying at the lodge located here in the park, you’ll also have access to Alabama's highest spring-fed swimming pool.

 Across from the Country Store and behind the Native American Museum, you’ll find a gem mine where you can search for different kinds of gems and fossils.
+This is an opportunity for the whole family to enjoy, and it is a great way to live like a pioneer while also learning more about the local geology.
 If you’ve never been gem mining before, this can be an exciting experience.
 You can even pick up a brochure that will help you identify what you have found.

 Geocaching is like a modern-day version of a scavenger hunt, using GPS coordinates to find the hidden geocaches.
 This can be a great way to get the whole family involved in discovering all that the park has to offer.

 After downloading the application, you'll find a map with the caches spread throughout the park.
 Just be sure to ask for permission before leaving more caches in the park, and continue to follow the "Leave No Trace" policy while searching for your prize.